bob1de/hass-apps/hass_apps/heaty/doc/README.rst

 automation to Home Assistant which fires a ``heaty_reschedule`` event.
 How that can be done has already been shown above.

 Now let's get back to the schedule rule.
-If it evaluates, it checks the state of ``input_boolean.absent``.
+When it evaluates, it checks the state of ``input_boolean.absent``.
 If the switch is turned on, it evaluates to ``Add(-3)``, otherwise to ``Ignore()``.